yyriley/UniEvents/README.md

     * User can turn off comments if they are an admin
 * Clubs Page
     * User can view all the clubs at their school
+    * User can join clubs
 * Club Details
     * User can view all events (past/future) specific to a club
-    * User can subscribe to events specific to club
+    * User can join club to subscribe to club events
     * User can contact club admin
     * User can assign admin positions if they are an admin
+* Profile
+    * User can view their profile image
+    * User can view their username
+    * User can view the clubs they belong to
+    * User can view the clubs they are an admin in
+    * User can unjoin clubs they belong to

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)
 * Home
 * Clubs Page
 * Saved Events
-* Student Calendar
 * Hosting
-* Profile

 **Flow Navigation** (Screen to Screen)
 * Login
     * Home
 * Registration